ncatlab/nlab-content/pages/5/9/0/3/3095/content.md

 ## Semantics

-Formal theories of meaning are based on the principle of [[compositionality]]: the semantics of a sentence is a function of the meanings of its words, and of its grammatical structure.
+Formal theories of meaning are based on the principle of [[compositionality]]: the semantics of a sentence is a function of the meanings of its words, and of its grammatical structure (cf. *[[linguistic semantics]]*).

 * [[Montague grammar|Montague semantics]]

 * [[categorical compositional distributional semantics]]

 * [[dependent type theoretic methods in natural language semantics]]

 ## Pragmatics